Introduction

 Image Slot

-Two image slots (OTA1 and OTA2) are configured in Flash layout for redundant storage and version control, as shown in the figure below.
+Two image slots (OTA1 and OTA2) are configured in Flash layout for redundant storage and version control.
+The positions of OTA1 and OTA2 in the Flash layout can be found in Flash Layout.
 The boot system selects between these slots based on validation criteria.

 Image Pattern and Version Number